Lion-LiHaoyi/Epirus/English.md

 #### Mines

-Effect: if you are attacked by anything other than a sniper gun, all other characters in the game will take a point of fire damage
+Effect: if you are attacked by anything other than a sniper gun, all other characters in the game will make a point of fire damage

 Cost: 3Ep